sh-steph/OC_Project06/README.md

 - `Bootstrap` is one of the best visual libraries in the development ecosystem, thanks to its popularity with the developer community, its flexibility in terms of customization and layout, and its compatibility with the majority of existing browsers.

 - `PrimeNG` for the simplicity of setting up the `side bar` and its intuitive use, in line with the project's needs.

+### Web and Mobile Format

+In addition to the responsiveness of the web version, the entire front end of the application has been developed following the imposed mockups, featuring a visual layout for each page in both web and mobile formats.
+This was done to enhance project clarity and optimize the user experience on any device.

 ## Summary